 Field Description

 7 Transfer Complete Flag

 TCF Acknowledges a byte transfer; TCF is set on the completion of a byte transfer.
 This bit is valid only during or immediately following a transfer to or from the I2C module.
 TCF is cleared by reading the I2C data register in receive mode or by writing to the I2C data register in transmit mode.

-0 Transfer in progress1 Transfer complete
+Transfer in progress Transfer complete

-6 IAAS Addressed As A Slave
+6 Addressed As A Slave

-I his bit is set by one of the following conditions:
+IAAS This bit is set by one of the following conditions: